-Retired, having served previously as Chairman of the Board of Carpenter Technology Corporation, a manufacturer and distributor of cast/wrought and powder metal stainless steels and specialty alloys (Carpenter), from November 2009 until October 2020.
+Chairman of the Board of Tredegar since January 2023, having served previously as Lead Director since 2016.
+Mr. Pratt retired in 2020 from his position as Chairman of the Board of Carpenter Technology Corporation, a manufacturer and distributor of cast/wrought and powder metal stainless steels and specialty alloys (Carpenter), having served previously as Executive Chairman of Carpenter from July 2015 until November 2015 and as Executive Chairman, Chief Executive Officer and President of Carpenter from November 2014 until July 2015.
 Mr. Pratt served as Capital Area Chapter Chairman of the National Association of Corporate Directors, a non-profit organization focused on improving boardroom governance, from 2007 until 2019.

-Other directorships: Anterix Inc., a wireless communications company focused on commercializing spectrum assets, since June 2020; and Carpenter (from 2009 until his retirement in 2020).
+Other directorships: Anterix Inc., a wireless communications company focused on commercializing spectrum assets, since June 2020; and Carpenter (from November 2009 until his retirement in 2020).